RPA market trends 2026: future directions in robotic process automation and hyperautomation

 Smarter workflows with collaborative RPA

-In 2025, collaborative RPA will define automation strategies.
-Businesses no longer need human intervention for repetitive tasks, only for critical thinking and decision-making.
+In 2026, collaborative RPA will define automation strategies.
+Businesses won’t need human intervention for repetitive tasks, only for critical thinking and decision-making.
 This seamless collaboration between bots and people boosts efficiency and allows employees to focus on strategic, value-driven work without losing oversight or control.

 Hyperautomation changes the game

-Hyperautomation is transforming how businesses automate workflows from start to finish.
-In 2025, it goes beyond bots running scripts — RPA, AI, machine learning, and analytics work together to handle any task you throw at them.
+Hyperautomation is one of the key trends in RPA.
+It’s transforming how businesses automate workflows from start to finish.
+In 2026, it goes beyond bots running scripts — RPA, AI, machine learning, and analytics work together to handle any task you throw at them.
 The result is smarter automation, lower costs, fewer errors, and more agile businesses.

 Process mining to optimize business workflows

-In 2025, businesses won’t just automate.
-They’ll automate the right way with process mining.
-This technology helps companies identify inefficiencies and optimize automation efforts.
+In 2026, businesses will put processes and workflows under the microscope in the name of efficiency.
+Process mining helps companies identify inefficiencies and optimize automation efforts.
 Instead of applying RPA blindly, businesses are leveraging real-time data to pinpoint bottlenecks, eliminate redundancies, and automate with precision for maximum efficiency and impact.

 Empowering citizen developers with low-code RPA